GrosvenorTechnology/OemAccessApi/documentation/Entities/SmartIntegoPortal.md

 ## Events

 The following events are sent from the portal.
 All event have the portal identity as their event source.
 Each event carries extra data in its payload, which is listed with each event.

 ### PortalEntryUsed/PortalExitUsed

 After a Person is granted access to use a portal, they must actually use it, i.e. open the door.
-This event is raised to confirm the Person has used the portal, or signal an error if they didn’t.
+This event is raised to confirm the Person has used the portal, or signal an error if they didn't.
 The event may contain the following extra information:

 - PersonId [identifier] – The unique identifier for the Person requesting to use the portal